sparkfun/SparkFun_Thing_Plus_ESP32_WROOM_C/docs/hardware_overview.md

     </tr>
 </table>

-    The <code>Alert</code> pin for the MAX17048 is not connected and cannot be utilized.
 !!! info
+    The `Alert` pin for the MAX17048 is not connected and cannot be utilized.

 ### Qwiic Connector